Introduction: The growing importance of B2B customer portals

 Total Cost of Ownership (TCO)

-Early involvement of all departments (Sales, IT, Logistics)
+Early involvement of all departments (sales, IT, logistics)

-Clear communication of benefits to all stakeholders
+Clear communication of the benefits for everyone involved

 Employee training